leojuriolli7/rick-and-morty-database/README.md

-This app is a prototype of a database where one may access a list of all characters, all episodes and all locations from the show.
+This app is a database where one may access a list of all characters, all episodes and all locations from the show.
+It uses the [Incremental Static Regeneration](https://nextjs.org/docs/basic-features/data-fetching/incremental-static-regeneration) of Next.js to generate static pages.
 - When a character is clicked, a modal opens with their status, species, gender, origin, current location and the first and last episode they appeared in.
 - When an episode is clicked, a modal opens with all characters present in the episode.
 - When a location is clicked, a modal opens with all residents from that location.